pointlesspun/gg.json/readme.md

 ## Limitations

 * No references to other objects.
 Properties which refer to objects are always owned by the declaring class.
-* Limited collection support: array types & dictionaries are the only collections supported (Lists, Sets will come soon).
+* Limited collection support: array types, dictionaries, ICollections (Lists, Sets) are the only collections supported.
 * Not very informative error messages, in case of an errors.
 * Objects must have a default / parameter less constructor.
 * Security risk: objects will be instantiated, i.e. code will be invoked and run to moment a json file is read.
 Make sure